 From installing slides and sleep pods to offering unlimited paid time off, there are plenty of stories circulating about how to create a “good” company culture.

 But what really works?
-What’s the secret ingredient?
+What’s the secret ingredient to improving company culture?

 Here’s a hint: There’s more than one.

-In this post, we’ll bust a few myths about what a good company culture is (and isn’t) so you can create an environment where your employees will thrive.
+In this post, we’ll bust a few company culture myths so you can create an environment where your employees will thrive.

 Myth #1: Having great perks means you have a great company culture